 Instructions

-- In a large bowl, stir together the coconut flakes, sweetened condensed milk and vanilla until well combined.
+- In a large bowl, stir together the flaked coconut, sweetened condensed milk, vanilla extract and salt until well combined.

 - Melt the chocolate chips and vegetable oil in the microwave or a double-boiler, stirring until smooth.
-Drizzle the cooled macaroons with the chocolate and serve.
+Drizzle the cooled macaroons with the chocolate, top with sprinkles and let set until the chocolate is firm, about 10 minutes.

 - ★ Did you make this recipe?
 Don’t forget to give it a star rating below!